lengfeld/live555-unofficial-archive/README.md

 ### Are the tarballs authentic?

 You will never know for sure!
-Since the original auther does not maintain a reference archive of the historical source code, you have to rely on third parties, like this project, to provide the old tarballs.
+Since the original author does not maintain a reference archive of the historical source code, you have to rely on third parties, like this project, to provide the old tarballs.
 Since the published tarballs are not signed by the original author, you can only rely on trust.